LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Results

 \subsection{Ablation Study of Retrieval Components}

 To understand the contribution of individual components in LAD-RAG, we conduct an ablation study on MMLongBench and LongDocURL, the most challenging benchmarks, comparing overall retrieval performance (measured as the ratio of perfect recall to irrelevant page retrievals, with higher values indicating better recall and lower noise) across LAD-RAG variants.
 We compare the full LAD-RAG (with both \texttt{Contextualize} and \texttt{GraphQuery}) against versions that disable one or both components.
 As shown in \Cref{tab:retrieval-composite}, removing either contextualization (C) or symbolic graph querying (G) results in noticeable performance drops: at similar noise levels, recall decreases by an average of 4\% without contextualization and 10\% without graph querying.
 Notably, the variant without graph or contextualization (LAD-RAG w/o C \& G), which is a retrieval agent interacting only with the neural index, still outperforms conventional baselines.
+This is analogous in spirit to the dynamic retrieval pipeline proposed by SimpleDoc \citep{jain2025simpledoc}, and the fact that our full method outperforms this variant confirms that the symbolic graph and graph-based retrieval provide gains beyond dynamic neural retrieval alone.

-These results show that while symbolic and graph-based mechanisms are essential, the interactive nature of the retriever also contributes to assembling a complete evidence set.
+We also observe that RAPTOR \citep{sarthi2024raptor}, which provides hierarchical aggregations of semantically related content, performs similarly to our LAD-RAG variant without graph querying (LAD-RAG w/o G), suggesting that RAPTOR's hierarchical groupings provide benefits analogous to our contextualization component.
+However, it does not match the additional gains provided by LAD-RAG's symbolic structure and agent-driven retrieval, confirming that semantic hierarchies alone are insufficient to fully capture layout-driven and cross-page dependencies.
+Together, these results show that while symbolic and graph-based mechanisms are essential, the interactive nature of the retriever also contributes to assembling a complete evidence set.